- What Personal Information do we collect and hold?

 - managing our relationship with you;

-– advising you in relation to intellectual property, legal and related matters;
+- advising you in relation to IP, legal and related matters;

-– providing other professional services including advice with respect to litigation, dispute resolution services, appeals, commercial and regulatory legal advice, and intellectual property watches and searches;
+- providing other professional services including advice with respect to litigation, dispute resolution services, appeals, commercial and regulatory legal advice, and IP watches and searches;

-– providing you with updates, offers or proposals in relation to your matters, products and services that may be of interest to you;
+- providing you with updates, offers or proposals in relation to your matters and products and services that may be of interest to you;

-– sending regular newsletters (and other correspondence) concerning developments in the field of intellectual property and other areas that may be of interest to you;
+- sending regular news alerts (and other correspondence) concerning developments in the field of IP and other areas that may be of interest to you;

 - sending marketing and promotional material that we believe may interest you;